 Diversity among San Diego's residents, in terms of cultural backgrounds and socioeconomic characteristics, makes the City a desirable place to live.
-To continue nurturing this diversity, the City ensures that an environment exists where equal access to housing opportunities is treated as a fundamental right.

-The City intends to affirmatively further fair housing choice and promote equal housing opportunity, in accordance with requirements in State Fair Housing and Housing Element law and Federal law.
+To continue nurturing this diversity, the City acts to ensure that an environment exists where equal access to housing opportunities is treated as a fundamental right.
+The City intends to affirmatively further fair housing choice and promote equal housing opportunity, in accordance with State and federal law.
 To achieve this, the City identifies impediments to fair housing choice and works to remove these impediments.
+Appendix A, the Assessment of Fair Housing, describes and analyzes fair housing conditions for the purpose of identifying actions and programs to improve fair housing opportunities.
+The fair housing conditions included in the Assessment of Fair Housing are integration and segregation patterns; racially and ethnically concentrated areas of poverty; disparities in access to opportunity; disproportionate housing needs, including displacement; fair housing enforcement and outreach capacity; and how the Adequate Sites Inventory contributes to these conditions.
-The City collaborates with the other jurisdictions in San Diego County (County), through the San Diego Regional Alliance for Fair Housing (SD RAFFH), to prepare the San Diego County Al every five years.
-Information about accessing the most recent analysis (2015) and a summary of the ongoing efforts to update the analysis (2020) is included in Appendix A - Regional Analysis to Impediments to Fair Housing Choice.
-SD RAFFH should complete the next analysis in 2020.

-The AI guides the City's actions regarding fair housing.
-Through the City's Economic Development Department and the SD RAFFH, the City engages fair housing service providers to provide outreach, education, investigation and enforcement assistance, and sponsors free educational materials, workshops, and conferences.
+The City also collaborates with San Diego County jurisdictions, through the San Diego Regional Alliance for Fair Housing (SDRAFFH), to prepare the Regional Analysis of Impediments to Fair Housing Choice every five years in accordance with federal requirements.
+Through the City's Economic Development Department and SDRAFFH, the City engages fair housing service providers to provide outreach, education, investigation and enforcement, and free educational materials, workshops, and conferences.